 \subsubsection{Semi-Structured Interviews}

-We conducted 16 semi-structured interviews and meetings across ten organizational units—including management—with some units interviewed multiple times to capture diverse perspectives.
-Most interviews lasted approximately 1.5 hours, resulting in approximately hours of recorded data.
-Participants were senior staff or heads of organizational units, with professional experience ranging from 4 to over 15 years in the industry.
+We conducted 16 semi-structured interviews and meetings across nine organisational units, including management, with some units interviewed multiple times to capture diverse perspectives.
+Most interviews lasted approximately 1.5 hours, resulting in about 24 hours of recorded data.
+Participants were senior staff or heads of organisational units, with professional experience ranging from 4 to over 15 years in the industry.
 This provided in-depth insights into workflows, challenges, and AI adoption opportunities.
 Additionally, four separate follow-up meetings were held for reporting purposes; however, these are not included in the primary interview count.
-Table \ref{tab:interviews} summarizes the interview distribution, duration, and participant experience by unit.
+Table~\ref{tab:interviews} summarises the interview distribution, duration, and participant experience by unit.

-Interviews were arranged as a group.
-A senior organizational representative joined many of these sessions because the person oversees AI related work in the company.
-Two researchers author one and author two were present in each session as facilitators and note takers, and they were not counted as participants.
-The participants represented senior and mid level roles across the organizational function units in business, operational and managerial role.
+Interviews were arranged as group sessions.
+A senior organisational representative joined many of these sessions, as this representative oversees AI-related work in the company.
+Two researchers, the first and second authors, were present in each session as facilitators and note-takers, and were not counted as participants.
+The participants represented senior and mid-level roles across the organisational units in business, operational, and managerial functions.

-The study involved 15 participants from organization are listed in Table~\ref{tab:profiles}.
-Organization, selected to capture diversity across functional domains and professional roles can be seen Table~\ref{tab:profiles}.
+The 15 participants from the organisation are listed in Table~\ref{tab:profiles}.
+They were selected to capture diversity across functional domains and professional roles.
 Participants represented technical, operational, market-oriented, managerial, and governance-related functions.
-Most participants were senior professionals with over ten years of industry experience, ensuring informed perspectives on organizational processes and decision-making.
+Most participants were senior professionals with over ten years of industry experience, ensuring informed perspectives on organisational processes and decision-making.